 From one folky JM - Joni Mitchell to this week's slice of Americana from another radically different JM - Jesse Malin

-Once described by Entertainment Weekly as the Springsteen of Avenue D New York's Jesse Mailin specializes in gritty, street-level tunes about people struggling through life’s mean twists.According to Pop Matters Jesse has voice which can summon an amazing range of emotion.
+Once described by Entertainment Weekly as the Springsteen of Avenue D New York's Jesse Mailin specializes in gritty, street-level tunes about people struggling through life’s mean twists.According to Pop Matters Jesse has a voice which can summon an amazing range of emotion.
 At times he’s full of impotent rage, and elsewhere he channels the swagger of John Travolta’s Danny Zuko from Grease.
 But through it all Malin’s voice sounds earthy, pained, and genuine.

 The Heat is his second album from 2004 on Artemis in the US and One Little Indian in the UK.
 I was pleased to find it as it now joins 2002's The Fine Art of Self Destruction and 2007's Glitter in the Gutter on the shelves